-This additional appendix to schools own Attendance Policies, details the school's procedures at this time in line with national guidance.
-This document continues to be an interim document and will be amended and updated throughout this period as the situation changes.
+This additional appendix to school's own attendance policies, details the school's procedures throughout the pandemic in line with national guidance.
+This document continues to be an interim document and will be amended and updated throughout this period as the situation changes and guidance and statutory requirements change.